A hand holding a round shape with an IP location pin above it

 2. Use secure passwords — make sure to use secure passwords on all your devices and accounts and update them regularly.
 Doing so will help prevent anyone from using brute force attacks (scripts run by hackers that allow a computer to keep guessing your password until it gets it right) on your systems.

-4. Use a proxyif a VPN is outside of your reach, a trusted proxy server can replace your IP while you use it.
+4. Use a proxy — if a VPN is outside your reach, a trusted proxy server can replace your IP with a fake one while you use it.
 Much like free VPNs, using free proxies can be risky, so make sure to pick a proxy you can trust.

-6. Update your privacy settings — if you’re using a service that collects your private information (such as Microsoft Outlook), make sure you check your privacy settings.
-Many of them will let you either opt out or limit where your real IP address is shared.
+5. Update your privacy settings — if you’re using a service that collects your private information (such as Microsoft Outlook), make sure you check your privacy settings.
+Many of them will let you either opt-out or limit where your real IP address is shared.

 What other benefits does a VPN offer?

 Sure, a VPN is the easiest way to change your IP on the fly.
-But what are the benefits of a VPN that extend beyond obscuring your real IP?
+But what are a VPN’s benefits beyond obscuring your real IP?
 There are quite a few, actually:

 What should you do if someone has your IP address?